Women who changed the world

 Her research was recognised by the American Society for Information Science and Technology, the Association for Computational Linguistics, the American Association for Artificial Intelligence among many others.

-Women bring a different perspective to computing, they are more thoughtful and less inclined to go straight for technical fixes.
+“I think women bring a different perspective to computing, they are more thoughtful and less inclined to go straight for technical fixes.
+My belief is that, intellectually, computer science is fascinating – you’re trying to make things that don’t exist.”

 Further reading: